JpCurada/BMICalculator/README.md

-# BMICalculator
+# BMI Calculator
-Mini project to understand and explore Streamlit
+Mini project to understand and explore StreamlitCancel changes